chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Delete a Role

 Chef Infra Server lets you delete the existing roles one at a time.
-To delete a role, select the ellipses icon and then **Delete**, as illustrated below:
+To delete a role, select the ellipses icon {{< fontawesome class="fas fa-ellipsis-h" >}} and then **Delete**, as illustrated below:

 {{< figure src="/images/automate/delete-a-role.png" alt="Delete A Role">}}